How to Buy Life Insurance for Overweight People & Secure the Lowest Rates in

 - Medications Used

-The life insurance underwriters will pay close attention to all essential categories of your application, not just limited to your weight situation.
+Life insurance underwriters will pay close attention to all essential categories of your application, not just those limited to your weight situation.

 1. Change Your Diet and Lifestyle to Lose Pounds